Skip to main navigation Skip to search Skip to main content

 Pedagogical research and improvement

-Rachel is using her work in the field of psychological trauma to understand and drive improvements in pedagogical practice in higher education.
+Rachel is Co-Chair of the Trauma Informed Approaches to Higher Education (TIA-HE) Network Steering Group and is using her work in the field of psychological trauma to better understand, research and drive meaningful and evidence-based improvements.
 Her work aims to better enable those with trauma experiences to strive to thrive in higher education, and guide the higher education community and systems to better facilitate this.

 https://www.bath.ac.uk/projects/trauma-informed-pedagogy-in-higher-education